binnes/WiFiMeshRaspberryPi/part3/README.md

 #### Flow Instructions:
 - Select a **Inject** node from the left palette and drag it to your flow canvas.
-- Select a **rpi-dht11** node from the palette and drag it to your flow.
-Double-click on the **rpi-dht11** node.
+- Select a **rpi-dht22** node from the palette and drag it to your flow.
+Double-click on the **rpi-dht22** node.
 In the Edit dialog, select type of DHT sensor (DHT11 / DHT22) and the Pin number that you have connected the female jumper wire to the Raspberry Pi (Pin 15 suggested above).
 Press the **Done** button to close the Edit dialog.
 - Select a **Debug** node from the palette and drag it to your flow.
 - Wire the three nodes as suggested in the screenshot.
 - Press the red **Deploy** button.
 - To test your flow, click on the tab leading into the **Inject** node.
-- Turn to the **Debug** right Node-RED pane by clicking on the little beetle bug icon)
+- Turn to the Node-RED **Debug** right pane by clicking on the little beetle bug icon)
 - To test your flow, click on the tab leading into the **Inject** node.

 If you are stuck, import this solution [flow](flows/dht11-test-flow.json)